miloszhoc/LearningEnglishFromSubtitles/Readme.md

 To see all commands - type `lefs -h`

 ### Usage: ###
 1. First check if language which you want to use is supported by API.
-In order to do that type `lefs lang -w` if you want to translate words,
-or `lefs lang -t` if you want to translate text from subtitles.
+In order to do that type `lefs lang -w` if you want to translate words, or `lefs lang -t` if you want to translate text from subtitles.

 2. If you want to translate eg. words with frequency counter, type:
-`lefs words [path to .srt file] [source language of subtitles] [destination language] [minimal length of each word] [minimal occurs number] [sort] [output file name]`
+`lefs wordsfreq [path to .srt file] [source language of subtitles] [destination language] [minimal length of each word] [minimal occurs number] [sort] [output file name]`
 Program should create new file in your current directory.
 **Note:** You can pass either readable form of language or just language's code.